QuantumKitHub/PEPSKit.jl/docs/src/examples/j1j2_su/index.md

 ## Simple updating a challenging phase

 Let's start by initializing an `InfiniteWeightPEPS` for which we set the required parameters as well as physical and virtual vector spaces.
-Since the $J_1$-$J_2$ model has *next*-neighbor interactions, the simple update algorithm requires a $2 \times 2$ unit cell:
+We use the minimal unit cell size ($2 \times 2$) required by the simple update algorithm for Hamiltonians with next-nearest-neighbour interactions:

 ````julia
 Dbond, χenv, symm = 4, 32, U1Irrep